 The glass was used in the Middle Ages for windows, curtain walls, and other decorative elements.
 But in the 20th century, the use of glass in Italian construction was widespread.
 The MAXXI Museum of Contemporary Art in Rome is made of glass and concrete with an impressive angular design.

 We hope this article has sparked your creativity and brought you joy through these magnificent works.
-For more in-depth exploration, we recommend delving into our article on Italy Architecture.
+For more in-depth exploration, we recommend delving into our article on Architecture in Italy.